 - You can observe a lot by just watching

 Some advisors waste their time with prospects who offer little chance of success, chasing anyone who breathes and is willing to talk to them.
-Too often, advisors invest hours preparing presentations for prospects with whom they have little opportunity to their win business, simply because they did not do their due diligence.
+Too often, advisors invest hours preparing presentations for prospects with whom they have little opportunity to win their business, simply because they did not do their due diligence.

 Make sure you do your homework and be observant of the prospect’s current situation.
 Review the status of a prospect’s current plan before approaching the firm by consulting one of several data-mining services that report plan information filed with the Department of Labor.
 For instance, if you live in Chicago, you can research local firms’ profit-sharing plans.